 Every herbal product we make is certified organic -and always has been

-Every beautiful tea and supplement we make contains only the finest organic ingredients.
+Every beautiful tea we make contains only the finest organic ingredients.
 This helps us ensure that the many tonnes of organic herbs we use from the hundreds of acres of land where they grow are having a positive effect on the world.
 Evidence shows that organic farming:

 Can help mitigate climate change*

 Does not contain genetically modified organisms or artificial pesticides**

 Builds and maintains a healthy soil that can capture more carbon

 * If Europe's farmland all followed organic principles, agricultural emissions could drop by 40-50% by 2050, with plenty to feed the growing populations healthy diets (Soil Association, 2020)

 ** In organic farming, all weed killers are banned.
 A very limtied number of naturally occuring fungicides and insecticides are permitted but their use is severely restricted (Soil Association, 2020)

 When we say best practice organic we are referring to a way of farming that employs the best techniques to protect and build our soil, increase biodiversity and to grow sustainable, resilient farm systems.

 In the face of climate change, rising diet-related ill-health and widespread declines in our wildlife, the need to produce healthy food, cut greenhouse gas emissions and protect wildlife grows more acute by the year.
 The buying decisions we make are a simple but powerful form of action.
 That is why all our products are certified organic - a guarantee that when you buy Pukka you are making a positive difference to people, plants and planet.

 We know organic farming works.
 Everything we do – from the fields where our herbs are grown to the cotton organic string we use on our tea bags – employs organic farming techniques.